 The Wingfold Email list is a lively community of people from various walks of life.
 You will find a warm welcome there.

 Our Facebook Group is more immediate and informal in style but no less friendly.

 Ever Yours CD

 Ever Yours is a CD-ROM of the complete works of George MacDonald in .rtf (Word compatible) and .pdf format.
 This CD contains his complete works, plus Louisa MacDonald´s stage adaptation of Pilgrim´s Progress II.

 Dale Wayne Slusser's book, The Near Loss of Everything, tells the late nineteenth-century story of Ravenscroft High School's most famous headmaster, Ronald MacDonald.
 Ronald was the son of the famous British writer, George MacDonald, author of such books as The Princess and the Goblin and At the Back of the North Wind.
 Ravenscroft High School was an Episcopalian boarding school for boys located in Asheville, NC.
 Slusser combines the biographer's skill in detailing the joys and trials of his main subject, with the historian's skill of bringing an aspect of Asheville's past to life.

 North Wind Journal

 You can now join the George MacDonald Society online as well as by post.
-The annual subscription is $15 (equivalent to £10) and includes a copy of the Society's academic journal North Wind when it is next published in 2014.
+The annual subscription is £12.50 Sterling (equivalent to $20.00 USD) and includes a copy of the Society's academic journal North Wind when it is next published.